New research is looking into how to best protect our health by estimating how much exercise we'd need to counteract a whole day of sitting down.

 The findings are based on data recorded in nine previous studies which together involved 44,370 participants across four countries.
 All of the participants wore and were monitored using some form of a fitness tracking device.
 Data from these studies showed overall that the risk of death among the participants with a more sedentary lifestyle increased the less time they spent engaging in moderate-to-vigorous physical activity.

-What this means is that such activities — including cycling, brisk walking, or even gardening — can have a meaningful effect in lowering your chances of an early death.
+What this means is that such activities -- including cycling, brisk walking, or even gardening -- can have a meaningful effect in lowering your chances of early death.
 Although current World Health Organization guidelines recommend 150-300 mins of moderate-intensity or 75-150 mins of vigorous-intensity physical activity every week to counteract the effects of a sedentary lifestyle, the current paper finds that 30-40 minutes of moderate-to-vigorous physical activity per day will reduce your chance of early death to the same levels as those of people who do not live a sedentary lifestyle.

 The findings of this meta-analysis are quite reliable, the team explains, as they are based on objective data from wearable fitness trackers, not self-reported data.